Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/config.md

 Every client connecting to that server using the same mod will receive the configuration values from the server.
 Local settings will be overriden by the servers values as long as the client is connected to that server.

+Changing the configs at runtime will sync the changes to all clients connected to the server.

 ## Synced admin status

 Upon connection to a server, Jötunn checks the admin status of the connecting player on that server, given that Jötunn is installed on both sides.